aksnzhy/xlearn_doc/_build/html/_sources/install.rst.txt

         xLearn   -- 0.10 Version --
   -------------------------------------------------------------------------

-If you want to build the latest code from Github, or you want to use the xLearn command line instead of the Python API, you can see how to build xLearn from source code as follow.
+If you want to build the latest code from `Github`__, or you want to use the xLearn command line instead of the Python API, you can see how to build xLearn from source code as follow.

 Install xLearn from Source Code